charminULTRA/Klipper-Input-Shaping-MK3S-Upgrade/README.md

    - IMPORTANT: In Print Settings > Advanced - DISABLE "Arc Fitting" - G2/G3 should not be used with Klipper and is not necessary.

 ## Step 6.
-Tuning (Do not use PrusaSlicer until completeing this guide, or at least until getting to the EM step in this guide)
+Tuning
-1. Follow Ellis' Guide for primary tuning steps (NOT OPTIONAL): https://ellis3dp.com/Print-Tuning-Guide/articles/index_tuning.html
+1. **Prior to printing with PrusaSlicer**, follow Ellis' Guide for primary tuning steps: https://ellis3dp.com/Print-Tuning-Guide/articles/index_tuning.html
-1. This step is a critcal part of implementing Klipper and cannot be skipped
+   - **Extruder calibration and Pressure Advance are critcal parts of implementing Klipper and cannot be skipped**.
+Following the other steps are recommended but can be revisited as required.
 1. For Pressure Advance and Extrusion Multiplier - It is recommended to add these values in to each individual Filament Profile in PrusaSlicer.
-PA can be added using the Custom G-Code menu, such as `SET_PRESSURE_ADVANCE ADVANCE=.055`
+PA can be added to the Filaments > Custom G-Code > Start G-code, such as `SET_PRESSURE_ADVANCE ADVANCE=.055`
 1. Once you finish tuning, try printing some test prints using the STOCK MK3S+ PROFILES.

+## Almost Done!!
+You can now print using PrusaSlicer with your found speed.
+However, this speed comes at the price of worse print quality (ringing) than stock and tuning Input Shaping is the only way to bring it back!
+It is **highly** encouraged that you continue and tune with an accelerometer.
+Optionally, print a Benchy now and then run the exact same G-code again after IS tuning to see the difference.
+If you don't want to or can't get an accelerometer, there are alternatives to the next step that can work well such as https://www.klipper3d.org/Resonance_Compensation.html.

 ## Step 7.
 INPUT SHAPING :)
 1. To set some expectations, it is important that you run your input shaping tests on a very sturdy surface.
 Use of foam or any cushioning under your printer is not recommended, as it can skew the results, and you won't be using it after implementing IS anyway.
 This process, through the resonance measurements, can also reveal potential issues with hardware misconfiguration, such as loose components, loose belts, etc, which can be time consuming to troubleshoot, but will pay off later.